hunhunbet/scan2/README.md

 python cli.py 192.168.1.0/24 -p 22,80 -t Nmap
 ```

 The script attempts to locate `nmap` or `masscan` in your `PATH`.
-If the required scanner is not found, an error message is displayed.
+If `masscan` is not found but a `masscan` folder is present in the repository, the bundled executable will be used automatically.
+If the required scanner still cannot be located, an error message is displayed.